EricMFink/PRcasebook/_pages/Part1.md

 </div>

-Perhaps the most fundamental duty of an attorney is the duty of "zealous representation.”
+Perhaps the most fundamental duty of an attorney is the duty of "zealous representation."
 Attorneys must represent the interests of their clients to the best of their ability and to the extent permitted by the law.

-- Attorneys must always advocate for their client’s interests, to the exclusion of anyone else’s interests, including their own.
+- Attorneys must always advocate for their client's interests, to the exclusion of anyone else's interests, including their own.

-- Specifically, attorneys must zealously represent their client’s interests, even at their own expense.
+- Specifically, attorneys must zealously represent their client's interests, even at their own expense.

-But the duty of _zealous representation_ can conflict with an attorney’s other duties, especially an attorney’s duties to the court.
+But the duty of _zealous representation_ can conflict with an attorney's other duties, especially an attorney's duties to the court.
 As members of the bar, attorneys are also officers of the court.
 Among other things, they owe the court a _duty of candor_.
-But sometimes an attorney’s duty of zealous representation can conflict with the duty of candor.
+But sometimes an attorney's duty of zealous representation can conflict with the duty of candor.

-### A Brief History of "Zealous Representation”
+### A Brief History of "Zealous Representation"

-- Canon 7 of the [ABA Model Code of Professional Responsibility (1980)](https://www.americanbar.org/content/dam/aba/administrative/professional_responsibility/mrpc_migrated/mcpr.pdf) stated that "a lawyer should represent a client zealously within the bounds of the law.”
+- Canon 7 of the [ABA Model Code of Professional Responsibility (1980)](https://www.americanbar.org/content/dam/aba/administrative/professional_responsibility/mrpc_migrated/mcpr.pdf) stated that "a lawyer should represent a client zealously within the bounds of the law."

-- Ethical Consideration 7-1 provided, "The duty of a lawyer, both to his client and to the legal system, is to represent his client zealously within the bounds of the law, which includes Disciplinary Rules and enforceable professional regulations.”
+- Ethical Consideration 7-1 provided, "The duty of a lawyer, both to his client and to the legal system, is to represent his client zealously within the bounds of the law, which includes Disciplinary Rules and enforceable professional regulations."

-- Among other things, Disciplinary Rule 7-101(A) provided, "A lawyer shall not intentionally fail to seek the lawful objectives of his client through reasonably available means permitted by law and the Disciplinary Rules.”
+- Among other things, Disciplinary Rule 7-101(A) provided, "A lawyer shall not intentionally fail to seek the lawful objectives of his client through reasonably available means permitted by law and the Disciplinary Rules."

-When the ABA adopted the Model Rules of Professional Conduct in 1983, it did not use the term "zealous representation.”
-Instead, [Model Rule 1.3](https://www.americanbar.org/groups/professional_responsibility/publications/model_rules_of_professional_conduct/rule_1_3_diligence/) provided, "A lawyer shall act with reasonable diligence and promptness in representing a client.”
+When the ABA adopted the Model Rules of Professional Conduct in 1983, it did not use the term "zealous representation."
+Instead, [Model Rule 1.3](https://www.americanbar.org/groups/professional_responsibility/publications/model_rules_of_professional_conduct/rule_1_3_diligence/) provided, "A lawyer shall act with reasonable diligence and promptness in representing a client."
 However, [Comment \[1\]](https://www.americanbar.org/groups/professional_responsibility/publications/model_rules_of_professional_conduct/rule_1_3_diligence/comment_on_rule_1_3/) observed:

-> A lawyer should pursue a matter on behalf of a client despite opposition, obstruction or personal inconvenience to the lawyer, and take whatever lawful and ethical measures are required to vindicate a client’s cause or endeavor.
+> A lawyer should pursue a matter on behalf of a client despite opposition, obstruction or personal inconvenience to the lawyer, and take whatever lawful and ethical measures are required to vindicate a client's cause or endeavor.
 A lawyer must also act with commitment and dedication to the interests of the client and with zeal in advocacy upon the client's behalf.
 A lawyer is not bound, however, to press for every advantage that might be realized for a client.
 For example, a lawyer may have authority to exercise professional discretion in determining the means by which a matter should be pursued.
-The lawyer’s duty to act with reasonable diligence does not require the use of offensive tactics or preclude the treating of all persons involved in the legal process with courtesy and respect.
+The lawyer's duty to act with reasonable diligence does not require the use of offensive tactics or preclude the treating of all persons involved in the legal process with courtesy and respect.

 <div markdown="block" class="casebook-questions">

 # Questions

-After the terrorist attacks of September 11, 2001, President Bush asked the Office of Legal Counsel ("OLC”) for its opinion on the legality of certain interrogation techniques.
-OLC produced several memoranda arguing that the techniques were legal under domestic and international law, which ultimately became known as the "torture memos.”
+After the terrorist attacks of September 11, 2001, President Bush asked the Office of Legal Counsel ("OLC") for its opinion on the legality of certain interrogation techniques.
+OLC produced several memoranda arguing that the techniques were legal under domestic and international law, which ultimately became known as the "torture memos."
 The torture memos were almost universally condemned by policymakers and legal scholars as both immoral and incorrect statements of the governing law.

 Should OLC have produced the memos?